AVCA 2022 Roundtable in Collaboration With 2X Challenge — Sponsored by Kuramo Capital

 Beyond the private capital industry, data on women’s leadership and participation in economic activities[6] also shows ample room for improvement, despite evidence supporting the strong positive correlation between diversity and performance.

 Companies with greater diversity in leadership roles are more likely to outperform those with less diverse leadership (based on industry averages of margin growth)[7].
 Closing the gender labour gap in Africa stands to add US$316 billion (equivalent to 10% of Africa’s annual GDP) by 2025, thus highlighting the strong commercial case for gender-lens investing[8].
 Given the well-documented positive effects of championing DEI in the corporate arena, both morally and commercially, a pertinent question arises.
+Why do gender, racial and ethnic inequalities within Africa’s private capital industry persist, particularly when there is a recognised problem, and a profitable solution?

-Recognising the importance of DEI as a strategic objective in private capital, the African Private Equity and Venture Capital Association, in partnership with the , hosted a Diversity, Equality and Inclusion Roundtable at the AVCA 2022 Annual Conference in Dakar, Senegal.
+Recognising the importance of DEI as a strategic objective in private capital, the African Private Equity and Venture Capital Association, in partnership with the 2X Collaborative, hosted a Diversity, Equality and Inclusion Roundtable at the AVCA 2022 Annual Conference in Dakar, Senegal.
 The Roundtable was sponsored by Kuramo Capital Management, a leader in promoting indigenous managers and convened leaders from top institutional investors and private equity firms, who discussed how far capital raising, capital allocation and investment strategies in Africa’s PE & VC industries are from being truly inclusive and provided solutions to further advance this principle within the sector.
 Key takeaways from the discussion include:

 · INDIGENOUS FUND MANAGERS ARE ON THE RISE.
 Roundtable participants applauded the remarkable improvement in the number of indigenous fund managers in Africa, compared to a decade ago.
 Nevertheless, they conceded that a lot of work still needs to be done to further support indigenous investors raising capital.